uuware/icons-font-command/README.md

 ---

 # icons-font-customization
-icons-font-customization is a collection of over 33,000 high-quality free svg icons and tools for generating customized icon font.
-All icons are completely free for personal or business requirements.
+icons-font-customization is a collection of over 75,000 high-quality free svg icons and tools for generating customized icon font.

 [See all icons](https://uuware.github.io/icons-font-customization/dist/)

+And also there is a Desktop version for for Windows, Linux, MacOS.

 All icons collected here are completely free for your personal or business requirements.<br>
 You can use this tool to combine / generate your own icon webfonts for your project from different sources.